Beta Coefficient Calculator

 4. Apply to Investment Strategy

 Use beta to assess the stock's risk profile.
-Higher beta stocks may offer higher returns but come with greater risk, especially in volatile markets.
+Higher beta stocks may offer higher returns but come with greater risk.

 Key Applications of Beta